alelopezperez/zero2prod/README.md

 - Using actix logger middleware we can use the wrap
 - env_logger crate for log to the terminal
+- #### Good Logging Practices
+  - Have a request id associated the the logs to correalte or id which error pertains to which request

 #### App Data